Hutch–Kinahan feud: Shooting of James Gately - May

-Murder of Michael Keogh, May 2017
+Murder of Michael Keogh - May

-Michael Keogh, who had minor links to the Kinahan gang, was shot dead on 31 May 2017.
-He was in his car in the underground car park of the apartment complex where he lived in Dorset Street in north inner city Dublin.
+Michael Keogh, whose brother, Jonathan Keogh and sister, Regina were convicted in 2018 of the murder of Gareth Hutch on 24 May 2016, had Kinahan links.
+He was shot dead on 31 May 2017.
+Keogh was in his car in the underground car park of the apartment complex where he lived in Dorset Street in north inner city Dublin.

 He had previous convictions for assaulting Gardaí and for firearms offences.
 He was before the courts in 2016 in relation to a firearms charge.
 He was also a known associate of Jason Molyneux and other Hutch gang members.
 It is believed the Kinahan cartel killed him because of this.
 However, he had links with numerous different criminals and Gardaí could not rule out that he was killed by another criminal gang or that he was set up to be killed by Molyneux.